pika-org/pika/libs/README.rst

     Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

-This directory holds modularized libraries HPX is build upon.
+This directory holds modularized libraries pika is build upon.
 Those libraries can be seen as independent modules, with clear dependencies and no cycles.

 The tool ```create_module_skeleton.py`` can be used to generate a basic